neil-oliver/live-image/README.md

 **Features:**
 - Circular donut design with rounded ends
-- Gradient effect on progress arc
+- Optional gradient stroke on the progress arc when multiple colors are provided
 - Centered percentage text in black
 - Gray background for remaining progress
 - Customizable size, stroke width, and padding